zitadel/zitadel/docs/docs/concepts/architecture/solution.md

 ## Zero Downtime Updates

 Since an Identity system tends to be a critical piece of infrastructure, the "in place zero downtime update" is a well needed feature.
-ZITADEL is built in a way that version can be updated without downtime by just updating to a more recent version.
+ZITADEL is built in a way that upgrades can be executed without downtime by just updating to a more recent version.

 The common update involves the following steps and do not need manual intervention of the operator: